Jake Duncombe: Professional skateboarding

 Blind called Duncombe into the offices of the brand's American distributor, Dwindle Distribution, in 2006 and informed him that he had been assigned professional status by the brand, providing him with his first signature skateboard deck design and a giant cookie.
 Both Duncombe and fellow team rider Jani Laitiala were announced as professional riders in August 2006 and Duncombe's first model, which used the same design as the Jack Daniel's alcohol brand, was forced off the market after a cease and desist order.

 In 2010 Duncombe's first signature skate shoe model, named "The Bender", was released by Globe.
 The shoe release event was a party on a boat in Newport Beach, California, California, US and Duncombe's family were flown from Australia to attend.

 After nine years with Blind and a similarly lengthy period with the Globe footwear brand, Duncombe parted ways with both sponsors over 2012 and 2013.
 Duncombe explained in a December 2013 interview that his pay cheques from Blind progressively lessened, as new younger riders joined the team, and his contract finally ended along with other older team riders, such as Craig and Jake Brown.
 In terms of Globe, Duncombe stated: "I think we just got sick of each other ...
 They just got sick of my antics and I wasn’t ready to change.
 ‘Time for change’ – no, no change."
 In his 2014 interview with Scott, Duncombe provided further insight into his personality by revealing that he is the type of person who instinctively acts in opposition to what others are trying to change or instil within him.

 Following the founding of the Life Extension (LE) Skateboards skateboard deck company, by professional skateboarder Nick Trapasso and Pat "Sinner" Pasquale, Duncombe contacted the cofounders and negotiated a place on the team.
 Duncombe said that the brand "was something new and fresh and I saw a chance to be a part of it from its start."
 Duncombe filmed a video part for LE's debut video, Theatrix, which premiered in the US in July 2014, and the part was also promoted on the Thrasher magazine website.
 The Australian premiere of the video was held on 28 July 2014.

 Sponsors

-As of 2016, Duncombe is sponsored by Life Extension, Modus, Arrow Wheels, Theeve, Nike SB AU, Happy Hour Shades, skateboard.com.au and Geelong Skate Shop.
+As of 2024, Duncombe is sponsored by Terminal Four Skateboards.